taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 <br>

 - [React Documentation - doc](https://reactjs.org/docs/getting-started.html)
+- **The Road to React: Your journey to master plain yet pragmatic React.js** (2018) by Robin Wieruch
+- **Learning React: Modern Patterns for Developing React Apps** (2nd, 2020) by Alex Banks and Eve Porcello
 - **Learning React: Functional Web Development with React and Redux** (2017) by Alex Banks and Eve Porcello
-- **The Road to React: Your journey to master plain yet pragmatic React.js** (2018) by Robin Wieruch
-- **Learning React: Modern Patterns for Developing React Apps** (2020) by Alex Banks and Eve Porcello
+- React Cookbook: Recipes for Mastering the React Framework by David Griffiths, Dawn Griffiths
+- React Explained: Your Step-by-Step Guide to React (2020) by Zac Gordon
+- React Hooks in Action: With Suspense and Concurrent Mode by John Larsen
 - Learning React: A Hands-On Guide to Building Web Applications Using React and Redux (2018) by Kirupa Chinnathambi
 - Pro React 16 by Adam Freeman
 - React Quickly by Azat Mardan